 We were not designed to sit around all day.
-But there is a simple solution.
+We were meant to move.

 "Sitting is the new smoking.. it can increase morbidity from cardiovascular disease, obesity and diabetes..."

 Fortunately, there is one simple thing that you can do to combat the negative effects of sitting- get up and walk around often.
-The American Heart Association has made clear and consistent guidelines that we should aim to take 10,000 steps a day.
+The American Heart Association has made very reasonable guidelines that we should aim to take 10,000 steps a day.

 In fact, even if you do not exercise, taking 10,000 steps a day could provide just as much, (and possibly more) health benefits than a basic gym routine would.